bitArtisan1/TSP-Genetic-Algorithm-Solver/README.md

 # TSP-Genetic-Algorithm-Solver
 This repository contains a Python implementation of a Traveling Salesman Problem (TSP) solver using Genetic Algorithms hybridized with 2-Opt heuristic optimization and Simulated Annealing.
 The solver also includes metaheuristic optimizations like Ant Colony Optimization (AOC), also, an Interactive GUI with path highlighting and a city diagram drawer.
+## What is TSP ?
+The traveling salesman problem (TSP) poses the question: "Given a set of cities and the distances between each pair of cities, what is the shortest route that visits each city exactly once and returns to the starting city?"
+This problem is classified as NP-hard in combinatorial optimization and is of major importance in the realms of theoretical computer science and operations research (OR).
 ## Features
 ### TSP Solver using Genetic Algorithms (GA):
 - The Genetic Algorithm is employed to find an approximate solution to the Traveling Salesman Problem.